Cyphershadow24ar/Leet-Code/README.md

 31. (1695) Maximum Erasure Value
 32. (1717) Maximum Score From Removing Substrings
 33. (1751) Maximum Number of Events That Can Be Attended II
-34. (1865) Finding Pairs With a Certain Sum
-35. (1900) The Earliest and Latest Rounds Where Players Compete
-36. (1948) Delete Duplicate Folders in System
-37. (1957) Delete Characters to Make Fancy String
-38. (2106) Maximum Fruits Harvested After at Most K Steps
-39. (2163) Minimum Difference in Sums After Removal of Elements
-40. (2210) Count Hiils and Valley in an array
-41. (2264) Largest 3-Same-Digit Number in String
-42. (2322) Minimum Score After Removals on a Tree
-43. (2348) Number of Zero-Filled Subarrays
-44. (2402) Meeting Rooms III
-45. (2410) Maximum Matching of Players With Trainers
-46. (2438) Range Product Queries of Powers
-47. (2561) Rearranging Fruits
-48. (2787) Ways to Express an Integer as Sum of Powers
-49. (3000) Maximum Area of Longest Diagonal Rectangle
-50. (3021) Alice and Bob Playing Flower Game
-51. (3136) Valid Word
-52. (3195) Find the Minimum Area to Cover All Ones I
-53. (3197) Find the Minimum Area to Cover All Ones II
-54. (3201) Find the Maximum Length of Valid Subsequence I
-55. (3202) Find the Maximum Length of Valid Subsequence II
-56. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-57. (3307) Find the K-th Character in String Game II
-58. (3330) Find the Original Typed String I
-59. (3333) Find the Original Typed String II
-60. (3363) Find the Maximum Number of Fruits Collected
-61. (3439) Reschedule Meetings for Maximum Free Time I
-62. (3440) Reschedule Meetings for Maximum Free Time II
-63. (3446) Sort Matrix by Diagonals
-64. (3459) Length of Longest V-Shaped Diagonal Segment
-65. (3477) Fruits Into Baskets II
-66. (3479) Fruits Into Baskets III
-67. (3480) Maximize Subarrays After Removing One Conflicting Pair
+34. (1792) Maximum Average Pass Ratio
+35. (1865) Finding Pairs With a Certain Sum
+36. (1900) The Earliest and Latest Rounds Where Players Compete
+37. (1948) Delete Duplicate Folders in System
+38. (1957) Delete Characters to Make Fancy String
+39. (2106) Maximum Fruits Harvested After at Most K Steps
+40. (2163) Minimum Difference in Sums After Removal of Elements
+41. (2210) Count Hiils and Valley in an array
+42. (2264) Largest 3-Same-Digit Number in String
+43. (2322) Minimum Score After Removals on a Tree
+44. (2348) Number of Zero-Filled Subarrays
+45. (2402) Meeting Rooms III
+46. (2410) Maximum Matching of Players With Trainers
+47. (2438) Range Product Queries of Powers
+48. (2561) Rearranging Fruits
+49. (2787) Ways to Express an Integer as Sum of Powers
+50. (3000) Maximum Area of Longest Diagonal Rectangle
+51. (3021) Alice and Bob Playing Flower Game
+52. (3136) Valid Word
+53. (3195) Find the Minimum Area to Cover All Ones I
+54. (3197) Find the Minimum Area to Cover All Ones II
+55. (3201) Find the Maximum Length of Valid Subsequence I
+56. (3202) Find the Maximum Length of Valid Subsequence II
+57. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+58. (3307) Find the K-th Character in String Game II
+59. (3330) Find the Original Typed String I
+60. (3333) Find the Original Typed String II
+61. (3363) Find the Maximum Number of Fruits Collected
+62. (3439) Reschedule Meetings for Maximum Free Time I
+63. (3440) Reschedule Meetings for Maximum Free Time II
+64. (3446) Sort Matrix by Diagonals
+65. (3459) Length of Longest V-Shaped Diagonal Segment
+66. (3477) Fruits Into Baskets II
+67. (3479) Fruits Into Baskets III
+68. (3480) Maximize Subarrays After Removing One Conflicting Pair
 67. (3487) Maximum Unique Subarray Sum After Deletion